mrehkopf/vcs/README.md

 While developing VCS, I've been compiling it with GCC 5-9 on Linux and MinGW 5.3 on Windows, and my Qt has been version 5.5-5.9 on Linux and 5.7 on Windows.
 If you're building VCS, sticking with these tools should guarantee the least number of compatibility issues.

 ### Build dependencies
 **Qt.** VCS uses [Qt](https://www.qt.io/) for its GUI and certain other functionality.
-Qt of version 5.5 or newer should satisfy VCS's requirements.
+Qt >= 5.7 or newer should satisfy VCS's requirements.
 The binary distribution of VCS for Windows includes the required DLLs.
 - Non-GUI code interacts with the GUI through a wrapper interface ([src/display/display.h](src/display/display.h), instantiated for Qt in [src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
 If you wanted to implement the GUI with something other than Qt, you could do so by creating a new wrapper that implements this interface.
     - There is, however, currently some bleeding of Qt functionality into non-GUI regions of the codebase, which you would need to deal with also if you wanted to fully excise Qt.
 Namely, in the units [src/record/record.cpp](src/record/record.cpp), [src/common/disk.cpp](src/common/disk.cpp), and [src/common/csv.h](src/common/csv.h).